dwerdo/datascience/README.md

 NPM
 - http-server

-## Installation
+## Instructions

+- Clone this repo
-If you have bower installed you can  run:
+- If you have bower installed you can  run:
 ```
 bower install
 ```
-Install a simple http server:
+- Install a simple http server:
 ```
 npm install http-server -g
 ```
-run:
+- run:

 ```
 http-server